* FREE SHIPPING ON ORDERS $20 OR MORE! *

 And an added bonus: This lot used to be used as farm land with sandy soil.
 There is only one tree on it, in the back left hand corner.
-Other than this tree, the land is void of trees to clean up.
-It is perfect.
+Other than this tree, the land was void of trees to clean up.
+It was perfect.

 David’s Garden Seeds®, gardening is our passion.
 We provide top quality,